bguelk/JGR_2023_MaudRise/README.md

 # Content
 - Maud_parameters
-  This folder contains the namelists used in Maud12 and Maud36 and a general description of the model setup
+  This folder contains the namelists used in Maud12 and Maud36 and a general description of the model setup.
+These namelist can be used to reproduce the modelruns.
 - Analysis
   This folder provides the python scripts used to analyze the produced model output for Maud 12 and Maud36
 - Figures